mosharaf/eecs598/Assignments/Assignment1/README.md

 echo "spark.driver.extraClassPath /path/to/alluxio/client/spark/alluxio-1.5.0-spark-client.jar" >> !$
 echo "spark.executor.extraClassPath /path/to/alluxio/client/spark/alluxio-1.5.0-spark-client.jar" >> !$
 ```

-You also need to manually specify `JAVA_HOME` in `hadoop-2.7.4/etc/hadoop/hadoop-env.sh`.

 Now you can format and start the Alluxio master node.
 ```